apollographql/apollo-client-nextjs/package/README.md

 > ☝️ This will work even if your layout is a React Server Component and will also allow the children of the layout to be React Server Components.
 > It just makes sure that all Client Components will have access to the same Apollo Client instance, shared through the `ApolloNextAppProvider`.

-Now you can use the hooks `useQuery`, `useSuspenseQuery`, `useFragment` and `useApolloClient` from `"@apollo/experimental-nextjs-app-support/ssr"` in your Client components like you are used to.
+Now you can use the hooks `useQuery`, `useSuspenseQuery`, `useFragment`, and `useApolloClient` from `"@apollo/experimental-nextjs-app-support/ssr"` in your Client components like you are used to.

-If you want to make the most of the streaming SSR features offered by React & the Next.js App Router, consider using the `useSuspenseQuery` hook.
+If you want to make the most of the streaming SSR features offered by React & the Next.js App Router, consider using the [`useSuspenseQuery`](https://www.apollographql.com/docs/react/api/react/hooks-experimental/#using-usesuspensequery_experimental) and [`useFragment`](https://www.apollographql.com/docs/react/api/react/hooks-experimental/#using-usefragment_experimental) hooks.

 ## Handling Multipart responses in SSR